 Footage Of Trent Alexander-Arnold Playing In Midfield For Liverpool Youth Sides

-Trent Alexander-Arnold is arguably the best right-back in world football but plenty of people see his future lying in central midfield in the future.
+Trent Alexander-Arnold is arguably the best right-back in world football but plenty of people see his future lying in central midfield.

 Granted it's a lesser stage but his game hasn't changed all that much in all truth.
-He's been an utter revelation at Liverpool, assisting 12 goals in the Premier League and playing a key role in the club's sixth European Cup triumph last season.
+He's been an utter revelation at Liverpool, assisting 12 goals in the Premier League this season and playing a key role in the club's sixth European Cup triumph last year.

-The Ballon d'Or nominee has continued in the same vein this season with 10 assists and two goals for a record-breaking Liverpool side that are on the verge of winning their first league title for 30 years.
+The Ballon d'Or nominee has continued in the same vein this season for a record-breaking Liverpool side that are on the verge of winning their first league title for 30 years.

 But going forward, will he revert to his natural position where his skill-set can be well and truly maximised?